jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 I wanted to write dialogues for you here.
 I'd love to have Antagonists and Protagonists debating with Stargazer, who has an internal discussion between the benefits and drawbacks of being an extra or player god, and the joys of majic versus dark majic.

-I would love to write stories about cyborgologists, techvolutionaries, majicians (whatever you call them), rejecting the easy money of Industrial Age society, and fighting like mythical Greek heroes to transform our society into the Internet Age.
+I would love to write stories about cyborgologists, techvolutionaries, majicians (whatever you call them), rejecting the easy money of Industrial Age society, and fighting like Neo to bring people out of the Matrix and into the Internet Age.

-Imagine these guys as Linus Tech Tips venturing out into Main Street to liberate people from the Matrix.
+Imagine these guys as Linus Tech Tips with a mission.
 In fact, today's "geeks" are really majicians in waiting.
 Like revolutionaries of old, these are the people who know how powerful modern computers are.
 Darth Blockbuster's excuses mean nothing to them.
 Soon, they'll live to attach roofers with drones, cleaners with IR cameras, craftsman with 3D printers.
 As majicians they'll make modern cyborgs to work inside the era of mass-collarboration.
-Because of these people Main Street will earn more money, save more time, and be free to live happy lives once again.
+Because of these majicians Main Street will earn more money, see their kids more, and be free from the antagnists to live happy lives once again.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/WhimsicalLeadingFirebelliedtoad' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/whimsicalleadingfirebelliedtoad">via Gfycat</a></p>
 _An ideallized view of mass-collaboration.
 No antagonists or extras, just protagonists and player gods._

-I want to write all this.
-But I can't keep thinking for you.
+I want to write all this stuff, but I can't keep thinking for you.
 Nor do I want to keep holding your hand.
 This book has been informative enough.
 At the start I asked "are you happy?"
 Now you have to ask yourself "Am I going to do something about it?"

 Our unhappiness is a fire alarm.
-Look around, and see old drafty windows, gas engine cars, call-centres, cable news, mass-producted toys, stupid commercials, eight different bosses, another corporate meeting, huge forest fires, idiotic car traffic, leaky faucets...
+Look around, and see old drafty windows, gas engine cars, call-centres, cable news, mass-producted toys, stupid commercials, eight different bosses, another corporate meeting, huge forest fires, idiotic car traffic, leaky faucets, consultant huddles...
 Do you see the Industrial Age?
-Do you want to improve your part of the world with new tools, and use these tools as a lever of power to affect more evolution?
+Do you want to improve your part of the world with new tools, and use these tools as a lever of power to bring-on more evolution?

-Or do you want to return to the comfort and safety of being a 1969 extra, bragging about gas cars, fake job titles, and McMansions, while following the antagonists rules, and chasing the phantoms of Left/Right politics.
+Or, do you want to return to the comfort and safety of being a 1969 extra, bragging about gas cars, fake job titles, and McMansions, while following the antagonists rules, and chasing the phantoms of Left/Right politics.
 Did Techvolution click?
 The fate of your life, your kids, and of your society, rests on the simple question—will you step up and become a player god in the game of civlization?

 If you do, we win.
 If you don't, we lose.